Future Earnings Agreement: An alternative to fund university

 Whether a Future Earnings Agreement is better than a typical student loan is down to your personal circumstances, and how much you expect to earn after you graduate.

 The biggest selling point for the Future Earnings Agreement is transparency.
-As there’s no interest added, you roughly know exactly how much you will have to repay once you graduate.
-With a student loan, it can be very unclear - interest is added constantly and it’s difficult to understand when you will have paid off your loan by.
+Interest charges on a traditional loan can be confusing—interest is added constantly and it’s difficult to understand when you will have paid off your loan by.

-On the downside, for lower earners post-study you would be paying a considerable amount of your salary on repayment per month/year.
-For instance, someone earning 25,000 post-study can expect to pay back around 18.1% of their salary through repayments over their agreed payment period.
+One downside, for lower earners post-study, is that you would be paying a considerable amount of your salary on repayment per month/year.
+For instance, someone earning £30,000 post-study can be expected to pay back around £3,000 of their salary through repayments each year over their agreed payment period.

 However, it’s important to note that you won’t start making repayments before reaching the minimum income threshold.
 This is often between £21,000 - £30,000, but it can depend on your contract.